 |Average of Daily December Corn Prices 1996 - 2016|

 We see the uptick in June and July largely because of the strong corn prices from 2008-2013.
-When you look at the chart below, you can see that the last three years have evened out, respectively.
+When you look at the chart below, you can see that the last three years have evened out.

 |Average of Daily December Corn Prices 2014 - 2016|

 That may mean forward contracting, futures, or using options.
 No matter what strategy you are using, protect the value of your crop.
 With recent prices dipping below $3.50, it’s evident why forward contracting is key to mitigating loss.

 If you didn’t forward contract before harvest, you still have alternatives.
-One recommendation would be to store a portion of your crop this year, and sit on it until prices go up again next year.
+One recommendation would be to store a portion of your crop this year, and wait to sell it until prices go up again next year.
 Remember, having a diversified strategy and staying consistent year-over-year is important for accurately measuring your success.